 How long do you need to hold data for?

-Under GDPR there is no specified time period for holding onto personal data of individuals.
+Under UK GDPR there is no specified time period for holding onto personal data of individuals.
 Under the storage limitation principle, you cannot retain data for longer than you need it.
 And the longer you hold onto data the more difficult it will be to establish a lawful basis for holding onto it.

 From your point of view it makes sense to review the data you hold and to delete data you no longer need.
 This reduces the risk that the data will be used in error.
 It also reduces the amount of data you will have to sift through in response to an SAR.
 A data retention schedule would be helpful as it would trigger when data would need deleting.